BartyMae/Bart_Tweaks/README.md

 Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows, and possibly others - this wasn't coded robustly.<br/>

 ## Display Actual Range of Spells in Descriptions<br/>
 Scans for all spells that have descriptions and updates their listed ranges to the actual value used by the spell.
-Spells that do not target the caster, a living creature, or an area will not be affected (i.e. Raise Dead-type spells won't be affected).<br/>
+Spells that do not target the caster, a living creature, or an area will not be affected (i.e. Raise Dead-type spells won't be affected).
+Comes in four varieties:<br/>
+1. "Personal" for Ranges of 0 and "Touch" for Ranges of 1<br/>
+2. "Touch" for Ranges of 1~<br/>
+3. "Personal" for Ranges of 0<br/>
+4. Use Numbers Only<br/>

 ## Non-Upgradeable Carsomyr<br/>
 Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
 Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>